preludeorg/operator-support/README.md

 ## Where to go from here?

-1. Create your own TTPs or create your own chain using some of the hundreds of TTPs already present.
-This is an Integrated Development Environment for building your own procedures or adversaries.
+1. Create your own TTPs or create your own chain using one of the 200+ open-source TTPs or utilize one of the 450+ TTPs available with our professional subscription.
 2. Click on the Train section to take any of the free, interactive training programs built into Operator.
-3. Head into the Connect section to provision redirectors and test ranges to practice against.
+3. Head into the Connect section that provides a point-and-click solution for provisioning redirectors and deploying test computers on your cloud platform.
+This allows you to easily deploy a lab environment so you can test TTPs and chains outside your current network.
 4. Advanced user?
 Go to Settings -> Plugins section to build your own extensions to the platform.
 5. Pop into our [Discord server](https://discord.gg/NWURE99JzE) where we have an active Operator community.